dastharak/rtuca/README.md

 Start the application by running the run.bat script :
 - `start service` to enable converting the clipboard text
-- `end service` to disable converting the clipboard text
+- `pause service` to disable converting the clipboard text
-- `restore last text` to restore the last text converted to unicode
+- `restore last text` to restore the last latin text converted to unicode

 `restore last text` is useful to restore a text you copied to clipboard without realizing the converter is enable.
+It will be restored to latin script.

 ## Acknowledgement